DanielCantabella/SDM-Lab1-PropertyGraphs/README.md

    * _Attributes_:
      * id &rarr; (e.g., id: 2168630911)
      * name &rarr; (e.g., name: Larisa Renteria)
-     * url &rarr; REMOVE FROM IMAGE AND HERE

 * **Paper** &rarr; scientific paper
   * A paper can only belong either to one journal or to one conference.